region-banner

 FAQs

-What is the best time of year to visit Marrakesh?
+What is the best time to visit Marrakesh?

-The best time to visit Marrakesh is during the spring (March to May) and fall (September to November) when the weather is more comfortable for exploring the city.
+The best time to visit Marrakesh is during the spring (March to May) or fall (September to November) when the weather is pleasant and not too hot.

 What language is spoken in Marrakesh?

-The official languages of Morocco are Arabic and Berber.
-However, French is widely spoken in Marrakesh, especially in the tourism industry.
-English is also understood in many tourist areas, but less so in rural regions.
+The official languages are Arabic and Berber, but French is widely spoken.
+English is also understood in tourist areas.